 In line with rainfall distribution, a wetter south and a drier northern half, there are two broad vegetation types: Forests and Savanna.
 There are three variants of each, running as near parallel bands east to west across the country.
-Forests Savanna Saline water swamp Guinea Savanna Fresh water swamp Sudan Savanna Tropical (high) evergreen Sahel Savanna Rainforest.
+Forests Savanna Saline water swamp, Guinea Savanna Fresh water swamp, Sudan Savanna Tropical (high), evergreen Sahel Savanna Rainforest.
 There is also the mountain vegetation of the isolated high plateau regions on the far eastern extremes of the country (Jos, Mambilla, Obudu).
 The savanna, especially Guinea and Sudan, are the major grains, grasses, tubers, vegetable and cotton growing regions.
-The Tropical evergreen rain forest belt bears timber production and forest development, production of cassava; and plantation growing of fruit trees-citrus, oil palm, cocoa and rubber, among others.
+The Tropical evergreen rain forest belt bears timber production and forest development, production of cassava; and plantation growing of fruit trees-citrus, z, the volatility associated with international oil prices frequently led the country's resource expectations into avoidable difficulties resulting in the resurgence of calls for the diversification of Nigeria's economy in 2007 responded by introducing a new industrial development policy, which was based on the Cluster Concept (Yesufu, 1996).
+But, given past experiences, many are not yet convinced that this is the long term solution to Nigeria's industrial development challenges.